 Currently, Mobile app analytics are free and in Beta testing.
-For enterprise requiring 12-month data history and have 1.5 million visitors per month, the monthly fee is $3,024.
+For enterprises requiring 12-month data history and the ones that have 1.5 million visitors per month, the monthly fee is $3,024.

 Smartlook combines data with a video record of your customer's movements.
-It’s crucial information for optimizing your site.
+It’s crucial information for the best SEO companies for eCommerce.